SPF-OST/pytrnsys/docs/guide/getting_started.rst

     C:/Trnsys17

-If the path to your TRNSYS17 installation is different from that you will need to manually copy dll-files (see below) and adjust the TRNSYS-path in the config-file.
+If the path to your TRNSYS17 installation is different from that you will need to adjust the TRNSYS-path in the config-file.

 Additional optional prerequisites are:

 - Automated plotting is done by matplotlib. `GLE <http://glx.sourceforge.net/>`_  is needed to create Q-vs-T plots using the commands :ref:`plotHourlyQvsT <ref-plotHourlyQvsT>` or :ref:`plotTimestepQvsT <ref-plotTimestepQvsT>`
 - `GLE <http://glx.sourceforge.net/>`_ is also supported by the configuration file keyword :ref:`setPrintDataForGle <ref-setPrintDataForGle>` which exports a .gle file which can be used for further plotting in GLE.
 - `Inkscape <https://inkscape.org/>`_ can be used to save the plots in the enhanced meta file format by using the :ref:`plotEmf keyword <ref-plotEmf>` in the processing.

-For the installation of the pytrnsys python package, please follow the installation guide on the respective `PyPi page <https://pypi.org/project/pytrnsys/>`_.

 You need to manually copy all
 dll-files from::